SunilKumarMariyala/DP-Project/README_PERSONAL.md

     return engine, Session
 ```
 This function:
-1. Creates a new database (or connects to an existing one)
+1. Creates a new MySQL database (or connects to an existing one)
 2. Sets up the tables we defined
 3. Creates a way to interact with the database